johnnovak/dotfiles/README.md

 Using MacPorts:

-    sudo port install grep coreutils tmux tig
+    sudo port install grep coreutils tmux tig neovim

 The system-provided **bash**, **zsh** and **git** versions are usually fine.

-To set the MacPorts `zsh` as the default shell:

-    sudo chpass -s '/opt/local/bin/zsh' $USER

 ## Installing the dotfiles

-Clone this repo somewhere (e.g. `~/.dotfiles`) and then do the following:
+Clone this repo to `~/.dotfiles` and then do the following:

 ```
 cd ~/.dotfiles